'This is voter suppression!' Truck seen loading mailboxes in New York amid mail-in maelstrom

 A shocking view of what a filmer said was "voter suppression" was filmed in New York City, when a United States Postal Service truck is seen taking postal mailboxes off the streets on Monday (August 17).

-Following the election, President Donald Trump has warned he will not fund the USPS, considering it is an independent agency of the executive branch of the United States federal government.
+Following the election, President Donald Trump has warned he will not fund the USPS, considering it is an independent agency of the executive branch of the United States federal government, Trump refuses to accept any votes via mail.

 "This is voter suppression!